-But when you refinance, you wind up with a new term and amortization schedule.
+But when you refinance, you wind up with a new loan term and associated amortization schedule.

 So if you previously had a 30-year mortgage that was five years old, and refinanced into another 30-year mortgage, your term would increase from 25 years back to 30 years.

 In this fairly reasonable scenario, a hypothetical homeowner would increase their collective loan term to 35 years as opposed to 30.

 This matters.
 It matters because the longer you take to pay off a loan, the more it will cost you in the way of interest.
 This is one reason why 40-year loans aren’t very popular and all but extinct nowadays.